Ecotrust/madrona/docs/layers.rst

 .. _layers:

-`lingcod.layers`: KML Data Layers
+`madrona.layers`: KML Data Layers
 =================================
-This document outlines how KML base data layers are handled in MarineMap.
+This document outlines how KML base data layers are handled in Madrona.

 There are two categories of KML layers to consider:

 * **User Uploaded KMLs** are controlled by the user through the web interface.
-These act as ``Features`` and can be shared, managed through the MarineMap application, put into folders, etc. These will show up in the "My Shapes" and "Shared with Me" Tabs.
+These act as ``Features`` and can be shared, managed through the Madrona application, put into folders, etc. These will show up in the "My Shapes" and "Shared with Me" Tabs.

 * **Admin Managed KMLs** are managed by the site administrators on the server or through the admin site.
-They cannot be managed through the MarineMap application front-end, only viewed.
+They cannot be managed through the Madrona application front-end, only viewed.
 Data can be uploaded directly onto the server with sftp.
 They aren't treated like features, they don't use the sharing API or have any of the built in functionality of ``Features``.
 They'll only show up in the data layers panel or wherever you choose to put them in your site template.

   Of these, there are two sub-types of admin-managed KMLs: